 McKinley teachers teach the California State Standards and utilize research-based instructional strategies and methodologies to meet all students' needs.
-Some strategies include Cognitively Guided Instruction, Thinking Maps, Inquiry/Project Based Learning, and Blended Learning.
+Some strategies include Cognitively Guided Instruction, Thinking Maps, Project Based Learning, and Blended Learning.
 Staff participate in continuous professional development in order to provide students with an innovative and rigorous learning experience.
 McKinley teachers are also committed to analyzing data to differentiate their instruction for each child.
 We utilize a Response to Intervention (RTI) system to ensure all students receive the support and interventions they need to be successful.

-Our school site focus is Academic Discourse.
+Over the past seven years, our school site focus has been Academic Discourse.
 We use a variety of protocols to provide students with opportunities to talk to the teacher and each other in pairs and groups to communicate their reasoning and deepen their understanding.
 You will see students using sentence frames and Thinking Maps to guide their thinking and apply academic vocabulary.
+This year we are incorporating a focus on higher order thinking skills to this work.

-McKinley is unique in that we supplement the core curriculum with additional enrichment in science, visual arts, theater, music, physical education, library, and gardening for all students.
+McKinley is unique in that we supplement the core curriculum with additional enrichment in science, project based learning, visual arts, theater, music, physical education, library, and gardening for all students.
 It is McKinley's goal to engage students in learning, foster students' talents and interests, and to promote critical thinking and creativity.

-Here at McKinley we also focus on students' social-emotional development.
+Here at McKinley, we also focus on students' social-emotional development.
 Teachers teach behavioral skills with the goal of preparing the next generation of lifelong learners to be positive members of the community and the world.
 Our Positive Behavior Intervention and Support Model (PBIS) incorporates Responsive Classroom techniques, Restorative Justice, Morning/Community Meetings, Mindfulness, and explicit social skills instruction through the Second Step curriculum.
-McKinley behavior is guided by our PRIDE Philosophy, Character Counts Pillars of Character, Five for Success school rules, and Olweus Anti-Bullying rules and program.
+McKinley behavior is guided by our PRIDE Philosophy, Character Counts Pillars of Character, and Olweus Anti-Bullying rules and program.